Malik-glt/DeepSodiumTransporters/README.md

      - `testing_data.npy`: Contains the testing data.
      - `testing_labels.npy`: Contains the corresponding testing labels.

+### Step 3: Execute Prediction
+1. **Navigate to the code folder:**
+   - Change your directory to the `code` folder where the prediction model is located.

+2. **Run the Model:**
+   - Open the `mCNN_Sodium.ipynb` file in Jupyter Notebook.
+   - Execute the cells in the notebook to run the model and make predictions based on your dataset.

 ## References
 1. UniProt: the Universal Protein knowledgebase in 2023.
 Nucleic Acids Research, 2023.
 51(D1): p.
 D523-D531.